carishkaa/breviary-backend/book/development/README.md

 ### Run Backend Locally

 Just run app in your IDE.
+You have to run it twice on the first run.

 ### Run Detekt